 Leapfrogging into the Future: Drones in Sub-Saharan Africa

-Sub-Saharan Africa has a complicated relationship with drones.
+Drones in Sub-Saharan Africa have a complicated past.
 For most part of this century drones have been used there for military purposes.
 Thanks to this, but also due to a lack of well-established infrastructure, many people do not associate commercial drone technology with the African continent.
 In fact, some would argue that the African continent needs to fully industrialise first before eying up technologies like drones.

 However, research shows that almost the exact opposite is true.
 Advocates of “leapfrogging” or skipping individual stages of development, have argued that precisely as less developed than Europe, Asia or North America, Africa serves as a ripe stage for the advancement of drone technology.
 What do they mean and what does this look like in practice?
 One of the best examples are drone deliveries.
 In large developed cities, drone deliveries are emerging as a response to increasing road congestion and pollution.
 In most parts of Sub-Saharan Africa drone deliveries are a means of bypassing road infrastructure altogether and providing routes of transport where there were previously none.